NotAditya01/NotAditya01/README.md

 ## About Me:

 👋 Hi there!
 I'm an undergraduate student eagerly exploring the world of Web3 development.

----

-### What I'm Doing:
+I'm passionate about learning new technologies and contributing to open-source projects.

 - 🚧 **Currently working on:**
-  - **JEEVAULT**: An open-source project focused on  a study resource platform,
+  - **JEEVAULT**: An open-source project focused on [briefly describe what JEEVAULT is, e.g., "a tool for JEE exam preparation," "a study resource platform," etc.]
   - Deep diving into **Blockchain Fundamentals** and smart contract development.

 - 🌱 **Currently learning:**